-The input data contains one row that is passed from the console.
+The input data consists of a single text line, passed from the console.
 It contains a mathematical expression for calculation.
-The row always ends with the "=" symbol.
+The line always ends with the "=" symbol.
 The "=" symbol means end of the mathematical expression.

 The input data is always valid and always in the described format.
 No need to validate it.

 The output data must be printed on the console.
-The output consists of one row – the output of the calculated mathematical expression.
+The output consists of one line – the output of the calculated mathematical expression.